 In the summer of 1996 we played our first major festival in Lorient, Brittany, representing Wales at the Interceltic Festival.
 Ten days of performances, culminating with the band supporting the Dan Ar Braz concert ‘Heritage of the Celts’ to an audience of some 10,000 people.
 In 1997 ‘Ysbryd y Werin’ was also released in North America by Blix Street Records and we launched the album with a two week tour of the States.
 Since then, the band has returned to North America for three further tours in 1998, 2000 and 2001, as well as trip to Atlanta for the Celtic festival in 1999 and the Celtic Colours Festival, Nova Scotia in 2009.

-In 1997 we started work on our second album ‘Hyn’ which was recorded in Cardiff at Albany Studios.
+In 1997 we started work on our second album ‘Hyn’ (This) which was recorded in Cardiff at Albany Studios.
 The album was released on the Sain label in August ’98 and also received rave reviews in all the major folk and roots music magazines in the UK and across North America.
 We also made videos for two tracks from ‘Hyn’ which were featured on a Welsh language TV arts programme, ‘Sioe Gelf’.
 On New Year’s day 1999, Simon left the band to concentrate on his visual art practice and Dylan Davies joined as the new guitarist.
 Later that year we returned to Lorient to represent Wales again at the Interceltic Festival.

 ‘Hyn’ was released by Marquis Classics in North America in May 2000 and the album was launched with a very successful three week tour of Canada and America in August 2000.

-The band began recording its third album ‘Profiad’, in April 2001, also at Albany Studios.
+The band began recording its third album ‘Profiad’ (Experience), in April 2001, also at Albany Studios.
 The album features three guest musicians, Robin Huw Bowen on triple Harp, Lawson Dando on additional guitar and piano and Claudine Cassidy on Cello.
 The album was released by Sain records in August 2002 and launched at the Lorient Interceltic Festival ‘Year of Wales’ that year.
 Dylan decided to leave the band after Lorient in order to concentrate on his own solo work.